gravitational/teleport/docs/5.0/kubernetes-5.0-migration.md

 Instead of running multiple Teleport clusters (auth and proxy for each Kubernetes cluster), we will connect multiple `kubernetes_service` agents to the same root Teleport cluster.

+Each `kubernetes_service` will create its own reverse tunnel back to a Teleport proxy to join the cluster.

 Before 5.0: